• Skip to primary navigation

 It was hard to wrap my head around the fact that playing with slime and chickpeas could help with his verbal delay.

-But, as I’ve said before, parents with special needs kids learn to think outside the box.
+But, as you know, parents with special needs kids learn to think outside the box.

 See, it’s not the chickpeas or the slime that helps our kids – it is the process of play and interaction.